Parth1908G/customer-crm-system/README.md

 ---

-## 📷 Screenshots

-(Add project screenshots here to demonstrate UI and features)
+## 📚 Project Objective

+The main objective of this project is to build a simple CRM system that can be used to manage customer information effectively and improve data handling processes.

 ---

-## 📚 Use Case

-This system can be used by small businesses or individuals to manage customer data, track interactions, and maintain organized records for better workflow management.
+## ✨ Future Scope

+* Add user authentication system
+* Improve UI design
+* Integrate database support
+* Add advanced features like analytics

 ---

-## ✨ Future Improvements

-* Add authentication system (login/signup)
-* Improve UI/UX design
-* Integrate database (MongoDB/MySQL)
-* Add analytics dashboard

----

-## 👨‍💻 Author
+## 👨‍💻 Developed By

 Parth Gupta